Royal Ascot: Tips, previews and guide to Wednesday's meeting including the Prince of Wales's Stakes

 Lady Bowthorpe showed real toughness to finish second behind Palace Pier at Newbury last time out and a repeat of that, back against her own sex, should make her hard to beat in the Duke of Cambridge Stakes (3.40).
 She has an outstanding chance of giving trainer William Jarvis his first Royal Ascot winner since 1994.

-We have not seen Love since August last year but the 1000 Guineas, Oaks and Yorkshire Oaks winner goes to the Prince of Wales's Stakes (4.20) instead of the Pretty Polly Stakes and she should prove a real threat to last year's winner Lord North.
+We have not seen Love since August last year but the 1000 Guineas, Oaks and Yorkshire Oaks winner goes to the Prince of Wales's Stakes (4.20) instead of the Pretty Polly Stakes and she should prove hard to get by.

 Matthew Flinders boasts a good record over a straight mile, including a decisive win at Doncaster's St Leger meeting and a fine third (from a problematic position) in this year's Spring Cup at Newbury.